FortniteFevers/EpicResearch/docs/mcp/profile/operations/PurchaseCatalogEntry.md

 - `currency`: type of currency the transaction is being paid in
 - `expectedTotalPrice`: price of the item
 - `gameContext`: only used for analytics and can be ignored
+- `currencySubType`: Only used when changing the type of currency and can be ignored